-Shampoo and conditioner are provided in camp, as well as shower gel, body lotion and hand wash.
-Hairdryers are only available at Matemwe and Sayari Camp.
-Electricity is a precious resource in the bush and is supplied largely from solar power and generators, so not all camps can support hairdryers.
+Shampoo, conditioner, body wash, hand wash, and body lotions are all provided in camp.
+Please do note that hairdryers are only available at Matemwe and Sayari Camp.
+This is because, in the bush, electricity is a precious resource and is supplied largely from solar power and generators, so not all of our camps can support hairdryers.

-The Great Wildebeest Migration is one of the New Seven Wonders of the World and is the largest animal migration in the world.
+The Great Wildebeest Migration is the largest animal migration in the world.
 Every year, more than 2 million animals (Wildebeest, Zebra, and Gazelle) migrate in a clockwise direction across the ecosystems of the Serengeti (Tanzania) and the Masai Mara (Kenya).
 On the way, they have to cross crocodile-infested rivers, are hunted by predators, and face natural disasters such as droughts and flooding in a daily struggle for survival.

-Asilia Africa operates a number of camps specifically along the route of the migration to offer you a front-row-seat to all the migration action.
+Asilia Africa operates a number of camps specifically along the route of the migration to offer you a front-row seat to all the migration action.
 For example, Sayari Camp is located close to many of the Mara River crossing points in the Northern Serengeti.
-Many of our camps are semi-permanent, and change their location up to three times a year to ensure proximity to the action of the migration, while other camps are in a fixed location and offer additional amenities such as swimming pools.
+We have three mobile camps in the Serengeti which move to two or three locations in a year to ensure proximity to the action of the migration, while other camps are in a fixed location and offer additional amenities such as swimming pools.

 Since the Great Migration sees the herds migrate slowly over a route thousands of kilometres long, the best camp for experiencing it will largely depend on the time of year.
 In addition, although the animals broadly follow the same ancient migratory route every year, there are occasional variations based on environmental or weather conditions, such as the rainfall in a given year.